Accessing NFS through ssh

 Linux Access

-To access NFS from Linux you must perform some configuration.
-Start by having an xterm window open.
+To access NFS from Linux, start by having an xterm window open.

 Type in the following:

-Please be sure to include your Unity ID and note that the -X is not always needed.
+Please be sure to include your Unity ID.